THE TARGET: Christmas berry (Schinus terebinthifolia)

 Christmas berry infestation; Photo by Forest & Kim Starr

 - Christmas berry is one of the most aggressive and widespread invasive species in the Hawaiʻi with its ability to dominate mesic forests, threaten agriculture and cattle production, and decrease biodiversity of natural areas.
 It outcompetes natives for water resources and has been shown to suppress growth of native species by producing allelopathic compounds, threatening native host plants and habitats of endangered plant and animal species.
 Biocontrol of Christmas berry in Hawaiʻi began in 1954, however, infestations remain so widespread throughout the state that chemical and mechanical control is not economically feasible.
-It is listed as a Noxious weed by the Hawaiʻi Department of Agriculture.

 - Distribution: In the State of Hawaiʻi, Christmas berry occurs on the islands of Hawaiʻi, Kauaʻi, Oʻahu, Lānaʻi, and Molokaʻi.